eShuri-Rw/21st_skill_test/readme.md

 ### Instructions

 1. Create an account on [github](www.github.com) if you don't have one
-2. Create an emply repo and make it public,
+2. Create an empty repo and make it public, [link](https://docs.github.com/en/get-started/quickstart/create-a-repo) to create a repo
 3. Select one of the two questions below and push it on the repo

 ### Question I